From Walk In to Just Walk Out: How Technology Is Changing Retail

 Efficiency

-Staff reductions
+Staff reduction

-5. Challenges and concerns
+5. Challenges and Concerns

 data protection

-Some customers have privacy concerns as the technology closely tracks their movements and interactions in the store.
+Some customers have privacy concerns, as the technology closely tracks their movements and interactions in the store.

 Job losses

-Technical glitches
+Technical problems

-6. Impact on retail
+6. Impact on the retail sector

 7. Future prospects of Just Walk Out

-Technology in retail
+Technology in Retail

 Xpert.Plus is a project from Xpert.Digital.
 We have many years of experience in supporting and advising on storage solutions and in warehouse optimization, which we bundle in a large network under Xpert.Plus.